-- 1. Project (7.5 ECTS points) The module focuses on targeted, independent learning under supervision, e.g. in relation to existing research projects at the IT University.
-See section 10. - 2.
-Optional module (7.5 ECTS points): The study activities of this module consist of activities offered at Master of Science level at the IT University or at other educational institutions.
-See section 30.
+1. Project (7.5 ECTS points) The module focuses on targeted, independent learning under supervision, e.g. in relation to existing research projects at the IT University.
+See section 10.

+2. Optional module (7.5 ECTS points): The study activities of this module consist of activities offered at Master of Science level at the IT University or at other educational institutions.
+See section 33.

-Section 19.
-Admission to an MSc study programme requires proficiency in written and oral Danish, cf. the Master's Programmes Admission Order section 5 and this curriculum section 12.
+Section 20.
+Admission to the study programme K-DDK requires proficiency in written and oral Danish, cf. the Master's Programmes Admission Order section 5 and this curriculum section 12.
 However, some programme activities may be conducted in English, meaning that students must be willing and able to participate in teaching, guidance and examinations in English.